toxinyx/toxinyxcom/README.en.md

 ---
 ```

-- If the article's Front matter contains cover as `false`, the article doesn't show the header image (it's still a random image on the front page)
+- If the article's Front matter contains cover set to `false`, the article won't display a header image (homepage will still show random images)

 ```yaml
 ---